Megidd/tetrahedra-0-to-255/README.md

+# Publication

+A journal paper is being prepared based on this repository and that PR: https://github.com/deadsy/sdfx/pull/68

+Its DOI will be available when ready.

 # Input & output

 Input is triangle table.
 Output is tetrahedron table.
 The output is filled out manually by going over all the cases from `0` to `255`.